mermaid-js/mermaid/CONTRIBUTING.md

 npm install
 ```

 Then the dependencies will have been installed.
-You use gulp as build tool.
+You use gulp and npm calls as build tools.

 The following targets are probably interesting:

 * jison - compiles the jison grammars to parser files
-* dist - complies files to the dist catalog

 for instance:
 ```